 A hole-punch display might not seem like that big of a deal by 2020 standards, but it was a big move for Samsung at the time of the S10's release.

 Speaking of the display, the S10 and S10+ have their fingerprint sensors hidden underneath it.

-Similar to what we've seen on devices like the OnePlus 6T, there's a designated area in the bottom middle of the screen where you can place your finger to unlock the phone.
-The S10 and S10+ were the first devices to use Qualcomm's ultrasonic sensing technology which essentially creates a 3D model of your fingerprint.
-Compared to other in-screen sensors that just capture a 2D image of it, this allows the S10 to be faster and more secure in these regards.
+Similar to what we previously saw on devices like the OnePlus 6T, there's a designated area in the bottom middle of the screen where you can place your finger to unlock the phone.
+The S10 and S10+ were the first devices to use Qualcomm's ultrasonic sensing technology, which essentially creates a 3D model of your fingerprint.
+Compared to other in-screen sensors that just capture a 2D image of it, this allows the S10 to be more accurate and secure in these regards.

 - What is an ultrasonic fingerprint sensor and why do you want it?